Robust outlier detection by de-biasing VAE likelihoods: De-biasing VAE likelihoods

-Following bias correction, the bias in the negative reconstruction error is eliminated (Fig.~\ref{fig:intensity_corr}, orange).
-We note that this correction is sample-specific, and can be applied \textit{post hoc} during evaluation time; it does not require retraining the VAE.
+Following this analytical bias correction, the bias in the negative reconstruction error is eliminated (Fig.~\ref{fig:intensity_bias}, orange).
+We note that this correction can be computed during evaluation time and does not require retraining the VAE.